 A few years ago I chose to ditch cigarettes, hard liquor and processed foods and start working out.
 It was sort of hard but nothing that is non-doable.
 Those choices made it possible for my body to breathe in mountain air, pump blood to lower cholesterol and sweat to get rid of toxins.
 When I am 80, all crippled and wrinkly in a wheelchair, I do not want to have any regrets about the life I have lived.
 Time is not a commodity, just like parenthood has no return policy.

-So, this chicken and peppers.
+So, this baked chicken with peppers and mushrooms.
 I made it back in 2013 when I first started blogging.
 There were a few great reviews but not so great pictures prevented this recipe from getting made more.
 I knew I had a good recipe and with a few more cooking years under my belt I revamped this baked chicken that you will love.

 It takes 30 minutes to make.
 While chicken is baked in the oven, you saute mushrooms, peppers and onions on a stove top.
 That adds a ton of flavour without extra calories.
 Sautéing and searing brings the best out in foods.